Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/4_Analog_&_PWM.rst

     :language: python
     :dedent:

 The way that the ESP32-S3 PWM pins output is different from traditionally controllers.
-It can change frequency and duty cycle by configuring PWM’s parameters at the initialization stage.
-Define GPIO2’s output frequency as 10000Hz, and assign them to PWM.
+It can change frequency and duty cycle by configuring PWM's parameters at the initialization stage.
+Define GPIO2's output frequency as 10000Hz, and assign them to PWM.

 .. literalinclude:: ../../../freenove_Kit/Python/Python_Codes/04.1_BreatheLight/BreatheLight.py
     :linenos: